New Jersey Grand Jury Charge

 - be specific enough to allow the defendant to avoid later prosecution for the same offense; and

 - be specific enough to prevent the trial jury from convicting the defendant of an offense the grand jury did not consider or charge.

-NJ Trial Advocate Michael A. Smolensky, Esquire, knows how to protect his clients.
-Mr. Smolensky can provide consultations on all cases whether the State plans to file or already has filed an indictment against you.
-Call Now—(856) 812-0321.
+New Jersey Trial Advocate Michael A. Smolensky, Esquire, knows how to protect his clients.
+Mr. Smolensky can provide confidential consultations in all cases where the State plans to file or already has filed an indictment against you.

 1 The municipal court administrator or deputy court administrator shall accept for filing every complaint made by any person.
 R. 7:2-1(b).
 See also R. 3:2-1(a) (crimes).